todbot/blink1/python/README.md

 This is a ThingM-supported Python library for blink(1).

+Thanks to members of the blink(1) community who helped create these.

 ## Things to Note ##

-There are three ways to get Python to access blink(1):
+There are at least three ways to get Python to access blink(1):

 - Use the PyUSB library to construct USB HID requests
 - Wrap the "blink1-lib" C-library located in blink1/commandline